allisonchuu/lightyourfuture/README.md

 Hi :) Welcome to Light Your Future.

-*A fun mini game where you get to travel through time collecting money and facing obstacles just as you would during those different eras.*
+*A fun mini game where you get to travel through time collecting money and facing obstacles.*

 ## hello...you🧢